JoeBambaIsTaken/Spicy-Project/README.md

 # School project
 # Small simple website design
 # Used for me to learn HTML, CSS, JS and the likes
-# Basically just a little template thing for me to mess around in
+# Basically just a little template thing for me to mess around in and figure out stuff